javascript-tutorial/en.javascript.info/1-js/02-first-steps/10-ifelse/article.md

 The so-called "conditional" or "question mark" operator lets us do that in a shorter and simpler way.

-The operator is represented by a question mark `?`.
-Sometimes it's called "ternary", because the operator has three operands.
-It is actually the one and only operator in JavaScript which has that many.
+The operator is represented by `?`.
+Often it's called "ternary operator", because it has three operands.
+It is actually the one and only operator in JavaScript which has three operands.

 The syntax is:
 ```js
 let result = condition ? value1 : value2;
 ```

-The `condition` is evaluated: if it's truthy then `value1` is returned, otherwise -- `value2`.
+The `condition` is evaluated: if it's truthy then `value1` is returned, otherwise  `value2` is returned.

 For example: